New! Are you an Adventist teacher? Click here to join Adventist Teacher Connect to become part of a global network of Adventist teachers!

 The purpose of the Financial Wellness course is to help employees with NAD Church employment careers to understand the importance of prudent personal financial management.
 Participants will be encouraged to look over the financial horizon in order to provide for a modest and sustainable standard of living.
 This course will cover common subjects of Financial Wellness including Debt Management, Saving, Investment Principles and Planning Tools.
 The content for this course has been developed by Del Johnson, Administrator of the Plans from 1999 until his retirement at the end of 2016 along with colleagues, Raymond Jimenez, Lyn Wick, Lisa Turpen, Beth Roberts and Edwin Romero.
 Johnson has been providing half-day seminars in various Union and Conference territories on Retirement Planning.

-The purpose of this course is encourage current denominational employees to develop a prudent financial plan in order to fulfill biblical counsel on personal management.
+The purpose of this course is to encourage current denominational employees to develop a prudent financial plan in order to fulfill biblical counsel on personal management.
 This course is worth 0.1 CEUs.

 You will evaluate your current level of Financial Wellness, and you will understand the decisions you need to make now to improve.